 SHIP work is directed by local community leadership teams that bring expertise and connections to the table.
 The complex, comprehensive nature of this work requires strong relationships, partnerships, and expertise at the local level.

 Interested in partnering with SHIP in your community?
-Connect with the Wright County SHIP Coordinator to get started.
+Connect with a Wright County SHIP Coordinator to get started.